-When powering up the AD8175, it is usually desirable to have the outputs come up in the disabled state.
-The $\overline{\text{RST}}$ pin, when taken low, causes all outputs to be in the disabled state.
-However, the $\overline{\text{RST}}$ signal does not reset all registers in the AD8175.
+When powering up the AD8178, it is usually desirable to have the outputs come up in the disabled state.
+The \overline{RST} pin, when taken low, causes all outputs to be in the disabled state.
+However, the \overline{RST} signal does not reset all registers in the AD8178.
 This is important when operating in the parallel programming mode.
-Refer to the Serial Programming Description section for information about programming internal registers after power-up.
+See the Parallel Programming Description section for information about programming internal registers after power-up.
 Serial programming programs the entire matrix each time, so no special considerations apply.

-Since the data in the shift register is random after power-up, it should not be used to program the matrix, or the matrix can enter unknown states.
+Because the data in the shift register is random after power-up, it should not be used to program the matrix, or the matrix can enter unknown states.
 To prevent this, do not apply a logic low signal to $\overline{\text{UPDATE}}$ initially after power-up.
 The shift register should first be loaded with the desired data, and only then can the $\overline{\text{UPDATE}}$ be taken low to program the device.

-The $\overline{\text{RST}}$ pin has a 20 k Ω pull-up resistor to VDD that can be used to create a simple power-up reset circuit.
-A capacitor from $\overline{\text{RST}}$ to ground holds $\overline{\text{RST}}$ low for some time while the rest of the device stabilizes.
+The \overline{RST} pin has a 20 k Ω pull-up resistor to VDD that can be used to create a simple power-up reset circuit.
+A capacitor from \overline{RST} to ground holds \overline{RST} low for some time, while the rest of the device stabilizes.
 The low condition causes all the outputs to be disabled.
 The capacitor then charges through the pull-up resistor to the high state, thus allowing full programming capability of the device.